Free 15 hours for eligible 2-year-olds

 - your date of birth

 - your child’s date of birth and either

 - your National Asylum Support Service (NASS) number.

-If you are eligible the website will give you your eligibility code and a letter.
+If you are eligible, the Early Years Childcare Team will contact you with your eligibility confirmation and voucher code.

 Paid for places

-From time to time, if we have not filled our FEEE places, we are able to offer paid-for 15 hour places to 2 year olds who are not eligible for the free 15 hours.
-If this is you, please fill in the Apply for a place form and choose 'Paid for 15 hours for 2 year olds if space is available' and also email us on email@example.com
+From time to time, if we have not filled our FEEE places, we are able to offer paid-for 15-hour places to 2-year-olds who are not eligible for the free 15 hours.
+If this is you, please fill in the Application form and choose 'Paid for 15 hours for 2-year-olds if space is available'.

 How do I put my child on the waiting list?